m3lmhm98/m3lmhm98/README.md

-## Hi, I'm Ernest 👋
+## Hey, I'm Rus 👋

 Full-stack engineer, entrepreneur and product designer with a passion for building things that make a difference

-Come join us at Izzy AI!
+Come join us at XO Sniper Bot!
-If you want to make autonomous AI agents and oursource your life, come join us at [Izzi](https://github.com/ernestmeach1/izzy/)